JoeSiu/xeno-canto-api-ts/README.md

 const result = await XenoCanto.search(query, options, 1, additionalOptions);
 ```

+## Limitation

+Due to the API limitation, only English queries are supported, and the query should based on scientific or common names.
+You may refer to the [IOC World Bird List - Multilingual Version](https://www.worldbirdnames.org/new/ioc-lists/master-list-2/) for looking up and mapping the corresponding names.

 ## Resources

 Please refer to the [documentation](https://joesiu.github.io/xeno-canto-api-ts/) for details and API references.